tom-seddon/VSScripts/README.md

 building it yourself
 ====================

-You'll need the Visual Studio 2012 SDK, which you can get from here, until MS changes their web site around again:
+You'll need the Visual Studio 2012 SDK, which you can get from here:

 http://www.microsoft.com/en-gb/download/details.aspx?id=30668